-It always surprises me how many people head to Norway, Finland, or Iceland to see the Aurora Borealis or Northern Lights when Anchorage is a bit more budget-friendly and has just as marvelous of a light show.
+It always surprises me how many people head to Norway, Finland, or Iceland to see the Aurora Borealis or Northern Lights when Alaska is a bit more budget-friendly and has just as marvelous of a light show.
 There’s nothing quite like standing under the clear sky and watching the lights dance with mountains in the background and a peaceful calm washing over you.

 3. Try Winter Sports

 If you are an active person who loves the outdoors no matter the season – in fact, snow makes it better, then Alaska is for you.
 If Alaskans are known for something, it is enjoying the great outdoors to the fullest in the rain, snow, or shine.
 In winter, there are plenty of options for skiing, snowboarding, snow machining, tubing, cross country skiing, scuba diving – yeah, you heard me right – ice fishing, kayaking, fat biking, ice climbing, snowshoeing, and much much more.
 Some of the best places for snow sports are Alyeska, Kincaid for Fat Biking, and Eagle River for X-country ski trails.

 If you’re an independent traveler with cold climate training, then you can rent gear and head out on your own.
 However, Alaska is a vast wilderness full of dangers, and it is easy to find yourself unprepared for the situation either by getting lost or not having the proper gear.
 I highly suggest you book an adventure with experts, such as Ascending Path, to maximize your time in Alaska.